metacpan/metacpan-cpan-extracted/distros/F/Finance-Alpaca/README.md

 - `limit` - Number of data points to return.
 Must be in range `1-10000`, defaults to `1000`
 - `page_token` - Pagination token to continue from

-The data returned includes the following data:

-- `quotes` - List of [Finance::Alpaca::Struct::Quote](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3AStruct%3A%3AQuote) objects
-- `next_page_token` - Token that can be used to query the next page
-- `symbol` - Symbol that was queried
+The method returns a hash reference with quote data included as a list under the symbol as well as a `next_page_token` for pagination if applicable.

 ## `trades( ... )`

-    my $trades = $camelid->trades(
+    my %trades = $camelid->trades(
         symbol => 'MSFT',
         start  => Time::Moment->now->with_hour(10),
         end    => Time::Moment->now->minus_minutes(20)